ehu7559/cryptoPalsWriteups/set4guide.md

 actually implementing a web server.

 Early-exit string comparisons allow us to determine how many consecutive bytes of the string were correct.
+Using this knowledge, we can test each byte's values and select the one with the longest comparison time (indicating that the comparator function checked another byte).

+This works best on POSIX-based systems, as Windows' timekeeping leaves much to be desired.

 ## Challenge 32:

 When the delay becomes far less measurable, we can resort to repeated comparison operations to make the time difference more appreciable and also tune out the variance in actual comparison time.
+This does, however, substantially increase the time required to carry out an attack.
+Fortunately, we are blessed by the lower time per byte anyway, resulting in a runtime comparable to that of the previous challenge.

 [ IN PROGRESS ]